-- to provide state-of-the-art technologies and facilities which ensure students' creative and artistic exploration - to develop students' ability for sophisticated storytelling - to develop students' ability to employ ingenious uses and application of technology, media and art - to provide knowledge of and marketable skills in industry-grade hardware and software for the development and deployment of various forms of media

-- to enable students to recognize the power of media as a means to creating positive change in a community - to develop media literacy in order to evaluate the influence of the media upon those who have traditionally been under-served by the media - to create uses of New Media to respond appropriately to the needs facing Native and Indigenous communities. - to help students learn the skills that will ensure their long-term success as artists in the fields of New Media, including film, visual communications and cross-disciplinary media.
+- To provide state-of-the-art technologies and facilities which ensure student creative and artistic exploration - To develop students' ability for sophisticated storytelling - To develop students' ability to employ ingenious uses and application of technology, media and art. - To provide knowledge of and marketable skills in industry-grade hardware and software for the development and deployment of various forms of media - To enable students to recognize the power of media as a means to creating positive change in a community - To develop media literacy in order to evaluate the influence of the media upon those who have traditionally been under-served by the media - To create uses of New Media to respond appropriately to the needs facing Native and indigenous communities. - To help students learn the skills that will ensure their long-term success as artists in the fields of New Media, including film, visual communications and cross-disciplinary media.

-Students will be able to:

-- identify and choose the best approach to creating media content - understand and recognize the interplay between storyteller and audience - demonstrate a competent application of editorial decision-making in their work - leverage technology in useful ways to build community through dialogue - synthesize and incorporate constructive criticism into revisions of work - apply skills learned in the classroom into the professional world
+- Students will be able to - Identify and choose the best approach to creating media content - Understand and recognize the interplay between storyteller and audience - Demonstrate a competent application of editorial decision-making in their work - Leverage technology in useful ways to build community through dialogue - Synthesize and incorporate constructive criticism into revisions of work - Apply skills learned in the classroom into the professional world

-NEW MEDIA ARTS DEGREE PLANS GRAPHIC & INTERACTIVE DESIGN BACHELOR OF FINE ARTS
+NEW MEDIA ARTS DEGREE PLANS GRAPHIC & INTERACTIVE DESIGN BACHELOR OF FINE ARTS 124 CREDITS